Osanchez/HelloWorld/README.md

 # HelloWorld
-GTAV Mods for Client and Server Using FiveM
+GTAV Mods for Server side using FiveM